Ty-Thetravelguy/hudson-business-travel/README.md

 3. Clicked settings along the top options bar.
 4. Clicked pages found on the left under "code and automation".
 5. Under "Branch", I changed it from none to main, and saved.
-6. Refershed the screen and the link was provided at the top of the screen.
+6. Refreshed the screen and the link was provided at the top of the screen.

 ### Cloning my project

-If you would like to work on my project further you can clone mine or create your own which is called forking.
+If you would like to work on my project further, you can clone mine or create your own which is called forking.

 #### Cloning